Visual Structures Helps Visual Reasoning: Addressing the Binding Problem in VLMs: Proposed Method

-To address the binding problem in VLMs, we propose a lightweight, model-agnostic approach that enhances structured visual reasoning through minimal visual scaffolding and spatially grounded prompting.
-Inspired by cognitive science findings on serial attention and spatial structuring, our method guides VLMs to process visual information region-by-region and reduces interference effects from parallel processing, a known contributor to binding errors in human and machine vision.
-This approach introduces negligible computational overhead, requires no task-specific fine-tuning or multi-query visual processing, and comprises two main components, which are illustrated with an example in Figure~\ref{fig:method} and explained below: \paragraph{Visual Structuring with Horizontal Lines} We augment each input image with $n$ equidistant horizontal lines, partitioning it into $n+1$ segments numbered sequentially from top to bottom ($1$ through $n+1$).
+To address the binding problem in LVLMs, we propose a lightweight, model-agnostic approach that enhances structured visual reasoning through minimal visual scaffolding and spatially grounded prompting.
+Inspired by cognitive science findings on serial attention and spatial structuring, our method guides LVLMs to process visual information region-by-region and reduces interference effects from parallel processing, a known contributor to binding errors in human and machine vision.
+This approach introduces negligible computational overhead, requires no task-specific fine-tuning or multi-query visual processing, and comprises two main components, which are illustrated with an example in Figure~\ref{fig:method} and explained below: \paragraph{Visual Structuring with Horizontal Lines} We augment each input image with $n$ equidistant horizontal lines, creating $n+1$ horizontal segments.
+Each segment is annotated with a numerical label ($1$ through $n+1$) placed sequentially from top to bottom.
 These lines serve as visual anchors, promoting localized attention within each region to reduce cross-object interference and improve feature-object binding.
 Unlike dense grid-based methods that may obscure content, our minimalist design preserves clarity while providing sufficient spatial guidance.
 The value of $n$ is set to $3$ in our experiments. \paragraph{Sequential Scanning Prompt} To align the model’s attention with the visual scaffold, we prepend a fixed instruction, specifically: \textit{``Scan the image sequentially based on horizontal lines exists in the image.''} This prompt guides the model to adopt a structured, row-wise processing strategy, encouraging a systematic evaluation of the image content.
 For task-specific adaptation (e.g., counting or spatial reasoning), we augment the base prompt with additional instructions (see Appendix~\ref{App:Implementation}).